GerhardVisser/SirenSeq.jl/tutorials/Tutorial1.md

   Note:   ch1,   ofs = 2 + 0//1,   dur = 1//1,   itv =  3,  ocv = 3,  vel = 1.00,  sca = SirenSeq.Scales.cMaj
   Note:   ch1,   ofs = 3 + 0//1,   dur = 1//1,   itv =  2,  ocv = 3,  vel = 1.00,  sca = SirenSeq.Scales.cMaj
 ```
-The top line `Chord:` just means that `sq` is a collection; in this case, 4 Notes.
+The top line `Chord:` just means that `sq` is a collection of events; in this case, 4 Notes.
 Let's look at these notes.  `ch1` means that the note will be played on channel 1.  `ofs` represents and *offset*.  `ofs = 2 + 0//1` means that the note starts 2 whole-note lengths after the start of `sq` (at 0).  `dur` represents duration.  `dur = 1//1` means that the note is held for 1 whole-note.  `itv` represents an interval on some scale; in this case the scale is `sca = SirenSeq.Scales.cMaj` which is the *C Major* scale.
 When `itv` is less than 1, the scale moves an octave down.
 When `itv` is greater than 7, the scale moves an octave up.  `ocv` represents the note octave which is 3 for these notes.
 Finally, `vel` represents the note velocity.
 Velocity should be in the range `[0,1]`, otherwise it will be clipped.
+Clipping happens when the midi file is written but not when the object is created.

 ## Playing a Note Sequence